d3b-center/pbta-splicing/analyses/splicing_events_functional_sites/README.md

 ## Folder content

 * `extract_recurrent_splicing_events.pl` processing output from rMATS with filters and constructs data table for all downstream analysis and output file to `results/splicing_events.dpsi10.jc10.tsv` and `splicing_events.dpsi10.jc10.bed`
-* `make_final_tabs.sh` takes the files from above and generates table with uniprot overlaps to be used for plotting
+* `run_module.sh` takes the files from above and generates table with uniprot overlaps to be used for plotting
 * `splicing_functional_sites.R` generates ggplot violin plots of average dPSI per event identidied overlapping a functional site, outputting to `plots/*png`